nachtjasmin/mahlzeit/DEVELOPMENT.md

 # Development

+## Within containers

+If you are using GitHub Codespaces or Visual Studio Code and you have Docker installed, just open this repository in VS code.
+We've preconfigured everything for you, so that you can start code quite easily. :3

+## Local development

-In order to work on *Mahlzeit*, several tools are required:
+In order to work on _Mahlzeit_, several tools are required:

 - Go 1.20 compiler or newer (since the application is written in Go)
 - [sqlc](https://sqlc.dev) for code-generation of SQL queries